 Nitra

 Nitra is another city with a high score in terms of liveability.
 It is located in the western part of the country.
-Nitra is home to some of the oldest remnants of history that related to early Christianity.
+Nitra is home to some of the oldest remnants of history that are related to early Christianity.
 It is densely populated and generally is an attractive place for living.
 The flourishing agriculture has made Nitra an agricultural centre in Slovakia.
 It is no surprise that the city is preferred by many tourists.

 Zilina